 Try Camping at East Coast Park

-Singapore is not known as a beach destination, but you can still enjoy one at East Coast Park.
-It’s free to swim, camp, and use the BBQ pits, but you have to apply for a permit to camp beforehand at axs.com.sg.
+Singapore is not a beach destination, but you can still enjoy one at East Coast Park.
+It’s free to swim, camp, and use the BBQ pits, but you must apply for a camp permit beforehand at axs.com.sg.

 Admire St. Andrews Cathedral and Armenian Church

 You don’t have to be religious to enjoy the architectural marvel that is the St. Andrews Cathedral and Armenian Church.
-These historic churches are long-standing must-visits in Singapore, as well as a place to escape the heat and find some peace and quiet.
+These historic churches are long-standing must-visits in Singapore and a place to escape the heat and find some peace and quiet.

 Visit the Sri Mariamman Temple

-This temple located in Singapore’s Chinatown is the oldest Hindu temple in the country.
-Its colorful entrance tower, decorated with mythical creatures, gods, and goddesses, is really hard to miss.
+This temple, located in Singapore’s Chinatown is the oldest Hindu temple.
+Its colorful entrance tower, decorated with mythical creatures, gods, and goddesses, is tough to miss.
 You can even go inside to see the shrines.